 Ensure practice follows policy (compliance with internal rules)

-Review and update policies periodically, and evaluate the need for new policies.
+Review and update policies and practices periodically, and evaluate the need for new policies.

 Finally, organizations should banish these thoughts or statements:

 - “Maybe we can consciously ignore this external rule, because we might not get caught, and even if we do get caught, the penalties might be mild.”

 - “We need to get a policy in place quickly so we have it and can show [insert name].
 But we don’t really need to follow it.”

 - “We have good policies on paper, but we don’t really follow them.”

 Good management of an organization requires appropriate documentation that aligns external rules with organization practice and promotes efficiency and compliance.

 This article is for your information and learning, and of course is not tailored to your circumstances, nor is it legal or consulting advice.
 It also contains my opinion and perspective.

 If your organization needs help with improving cybersecurity and protecting from cybercrime, creating or improving policies, and complying with cybersecurity related laws and regulations, contact me..”

 This article was originally published on my website at https://johnbandler.com/policies-procedures-and-governance-of-an-organization where I also include links for additional reading, and it may be more current and with improved formatting.